U.S. Relations With Angola

 More information about Angola is available on the Angola Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Angola has a strong and capable military.
 Although the country is sub-Saharan Africa's second-largest oil producer and has great agricultural potential, two-thirds of the population live in poverty.
-U.S. foreign policy goals in Angola are to promote and strengthen Angola’s democratic institutions, promote economic prosperity, improve health, and consolidate peace and security.
+U.S. foreign policy goals in Angola are to promote and strengthen Angola’s democratic institutions, promote economic prosperity, improve health, and consolidate peace and security, including maritime security.
 The United States has worked with Angola to remove thousands of landmines and help war refugees and internally displaced people return to their homes.

 U.S. Assistance to Angola